traverson/traverson/readme.markdown

 }
 ```

-(To make the examples easier to read, we note the URI corresponding to the document above each document.
-The URI is of course not part of the JSON response body.)
+(To make the examples easier to read, we note the URL corresponding to the document above each document.
+The URL is of course not part of the JSON response body.)

 By the way, we forced Traverson to interpret the response as `application/json` by using the `json()` method.
 We could have omitted the `json()` method and let Traverson figure out the content type.
 For this, the server would need to send the `Content-Type` header with the value `application/json`. (see [Content Type Detection](#content-type-detection-versus-forcing-media-types)).